-The mechanical design of the Instrumented Hand is guided by design criteria focused on accurate measurement of joint angles, ease of fit within the wearable device, and ease of open-sourcing the solution.
-Able-bodied ROM for the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and distal interphalangeal (DIP) joints is 100°, 105°, and 85°, respectively [18].
-The Instrumented Hand supports 120° of rotation for the MCP and PIP joints.
+The mechanical design of the Instrumented Hand is driven by its intended use with soft wearable hand devices.
+Design criteria include accurate measurement of joint angles, ease of fit within the wearable device, and ease of opensourcing the solution.
+Able-bodied ROM for the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and distal interphalangeal (DIP) joints is 100°, 105°, and 85°, respectively [15].
+The Instrumented Hand supports more than 120° of rotation for both the MCP and PIP joints.

-The Instrumented Hand approximates human finger joint motion with rotary pin joints, based on studies showing that the complex motion of the finger joints can be modeled as rotary joints with little loss of accuracy [19,20].
-As shown in Fig. 2, only the thumb (consisting of the carpometacarpal (CMC), MCP, and interphalangeal (IP) joints), index, and middle fingers are instrumented since they are the basis for dexterous hand grasps.
-Both tendondriven devices such as the PolyGlove [21], the Exo-Glove [22], the glove by Xiloyannis et al. [23, 24] and the J-Glove [25] as well as rigid exoskeletons such as the Maestro [4] support only a single three finger grasp.
+The Instrumented Hand approximates human finger joint motion with rotary pin joints, based on studies showing that the complex motion of the finger joints can be modeled as rotary joints with little loss of accuracy [16, 17].
+As shown in Fig. 2, only the thumb consisting of the carpometacarpal (CMC), MCP, and interphalangeal (IP) joints), index, and middle fingers are instrumented since they are the basis for dexterous hand grasps.
+Tendon-driven devices such as the PolyGlove [18], the Exo-Glove [19], the glove by Xiloyannis et al. [20, 21] and the J-Glove [22] support only a single three finger grasp.
+Other rigid hand exoskeletons such as the Maestro [4] also focus on three finger actuation.

-Fig. 2.
+FIGURE 2.
 The Instrumented Hand with all rotary joints labelled.
 The CMC joint is approximated by two rotary joints, CMC1 and CMC2.
 The link between the thumb CMC and MCP joints is rotated to enable a more natural thumb orientation and flexion motion.